Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas Performance Insights

-- Kansas was 15th-best in the country in assists (16.4 per game) last year.

-- At 7.0 made 3-pointers per game and shooting 34.7% from beyond the arc last year, the Jayhawks were 219th and 151st in college basketball, respectively, in those categories.
+- The Jayhawks made 7 3-pointers per game and shot 34.7% from beyond the arc last season, ranking 219th and 151st, respectively, in college basketball.

-- Kansas gave up 6.4 3-pointers per game and conceded 31.0% from beyond the arc last year, ranking 73rd and 37th, respectively, in the nation.
+- Defensively, Kansas was 73rd in college basketball in 3-pointers allowed per game at 6.4 last year.
+It was 37th in 3-point percentage allowed at 31%.

-- Kansas attempted 33.8% percent of its shots from behind the 3-point line last season, and 66.2% percent from inside it.
-In terms of makes, 25% of Kansas' baskets were 3-pointers, and 75% were 2-pointers.
+- Kansas attempted 66.2% of its shots from inside the arc, and 33.8% from beyond it last season.
+In terms of makes, 75% of Kansas' buckets were 2-pointers, and 25% were 3-pointers.

 Kentucky Performance Insights

-- On offense, Kentucky scored 74.5 points per game (113th-ranked in college basketball) last season.
-It ceded 67.8 points per contest at the other end of the court (105th-ranked).
+- With 74.5 points per game on offense, Kentucky ranked 113th in the nation last season.
+At the other end, it surrendered 67.8 points per contest, which ranked 105th in college basketball.

-- When it comes to rebounding, things were clicking for the Wildcats, who averaged 36.6 rebounds per game (seventh-best in college basketball) and allowed 26.8 rebounds per contest (ninth-best).
+- The Wildcats played well in terms of rebounding, as they ranked seventh-best in college basketball in boards (36.6 per game) and ninth-best in boards allowed (26.8 per contest).

-- Kentucky ranked 46th in college basketball with 15.1 dimes per game.
+- Kentucky put up 15.1 assists per game, which ranked them 46th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.